howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 What's going on here?

 1. First, you create the JavaScript constant called `FEED_QUERY` that stores the query.
 The `gql` function is used to parse the plain string that contains the GraphQL code (if you're unfamililar with the backtick-syntax, you can read up on JavaScript's [tagged template literals](http://wesbos.com/tagged-template-literals/)).
-1. Now you define the actual GraphQL query. `FeedQuery` is the _operation name_ and will be used by Apollo to refer to this query under the hood.
-(Also notice the `#` which denotes a GraphQL comment).
+1. Now you define the `LinkList` functional component where you're returning the `<Query />` component passing `FEED_QUERY` as prop to fetch desired data.
-1. Finally, you're using the `<Query />` component passing `FEED_QUERY` as prop to fetch desired data.
+1. Finally, you export as default the component created.

 <Instruction>